brunalimap/Rossmann_Stores/README.md

 This repository contains the codes of the Data Science em Produção. - By Meigarom

-Próximos passos:
+# Next steps:

-- Tradução do Notebook
+- Translate of Notebook
-- Elaboração do README.md
+- Preparation of README.md
-- Melhorias no bot do telegram
+- Telegram bot improvements